builtbytheo/colorphoria/README.md

 2. **Choose a Generation Mode:** Select a generation mode from the dropdown selection list
 3. **Generate a Palette:** Click the "Generate color palette" button

+### General Use 👨‍🏫

+1. **Copy a Color Swatch:** Click on any color you like to copy the HEX code to your device clipboard

 ## Development Roadmap 🏗️

 - [x] Build out UI structure